xinghai-sun/deep-rl/docs/selfplay_pong.md

 ## Introduction

-- A newly developed (with pygame) [**PongGame** gym environment](https://github.com/xinghai-sun/deep-rl/blob/master/envs/pong_env.py), supporting both **single player** mode (battle with built-in player) and **double player** mode (battle with itself, or any other external player).
-Notice that the original Pong-v2 open-ai gym env does not support two-player mode.
+- A newly developed (with pygame) [**PongGame**](https://github.com/xinghai-sun/deep-rl/blob/master/envs/pong_env.py) gym environment, supporting both **single player** mode (battle with the built-in player) and **double player** mode (battle with itself, or any other external player).
+Notice that the original Pong-v2 env in the open-ai gym does not support double player mode.
-- An [**A3C** Agent](https://github.com/xinghai-sun/deep-rl/blob/master/agents/a3c.py) implementation with PyTorch.
-[Other RL](https://github.com/xinghai-sun/deep-rl/tree/master/agents) algorithms (e.g. DQN) are also provided.
+- An [**A3C** Agent](https://github.com/xinghai-sun/deep-rl/blob/master/agents/a3c.py) implemented with PyTorch.
+Other RL algorithms (e.g. DQN) are also provided in [here](https://github.com/xinghai-sun/deep-rl/tree/master/agents).
-- **Self-play** learning settings: for each episode, we randomly select an opponent player from some recent copies of the learning agent itself.
-Let the learning agent play with this opponent, learn from experiences, and become stronger.
-Since the opponent (a random history copy of itself) also becomes stronger than before, it forces the learning agent to grow even stronger.
+- **Self-play** learning settings: for each episode, we first randomly select an opponent player from the recent copies of the learning agent itself.
+Then let the learning agent play against this opponent, learn from the experiences, and become stronger.
+Since such an opponent (a random history version of itself) can also become stronger than before, it forces the learning agent to grow up to be even stronger.

 ## Experiments

-We compare three players:
+We mainly compare three players:

-- **Built-in**: rule-based built-in player.
+- **Built-in**: a rule-based built-in player.
-- **A3C-basic**: A3C agent learning from combating with the Built-in player.
-It only experiences $360 \times 16$ episodes with 16 asynchronous processes, due to the limited time.
+- **A3C-basic**: a A3C agent player learning from combating against the Built-in player.
+It only experiences $360 \times 16$ episodes with 16 asynchronous processes, due to the limited time available.
-- **A3C-selfplay**: A3C agent learning from combating with itself (its history version).
-It only experiences $360 \times 16$ episodes with 16 asynchronous processes, due to the limited time.
+- **A3C-selfplay**: a A3C agent learning from combating against itself (one of its history versions).
+It only experiences $360 \times 16$ episodes with 16 asynchronous processes, due to the limited time available.

+Figure 1, 2, 3 show us the real playing video with the above players, battling with one another.

 <div align="center">
 <img src="image/single_vs_auto_360.gif"></br>